Documentation

 --test-framework-options

-This options allows to pass additional options to the test framework.
+This option allows passing additional options to the test framework.
 Example for PHPUnit

 :